phalcon-orphanage/docs/pt/reference/wintools.rst

 .. figure:: ../_static/img/path-6.png
    :align: center

-Type the commands "php -v" and "phalcon" and you will see something like this:
 Digite os comandos "php -v" e "Phalcon" e você vai ver algo como isto:

 .. figure:: ../_static/img/path-7.png